Find out more about our COVID-19 response and supports for residents and businesses.

 Ross Road bridges and infrastructure

-We are replacing two timber bridges in the 1300 block of Ross Road.
-The bridges are reaching the end of their lifespans, and have limited capacity.
-At the same time, crews will take this opportunity to upgrade the watermain, storm sewer, and sanitary sewer system on Ross Road (between Mountain Highway and Allan Road).
+We have replaced two timber bridges in the 1300-block of Ross Road.
+The bridges were reaching the end of their lifespans, and had limited capacity.
+At the same time, crews took this opportunity to upgrade the watermain, storm sewer, and sanitary sewer system on Ross Road (between Mountain Highway and Allan Road).

 To minimize the amount of disruption to the neighbourhood, this work will be done simultaneously.
 Work will begin in summer 2019 and be completed by spring 2021.

 News and updates

 December 2020 — Project update

 The project is near final completion and the road is now open in both directions for vehicles.
 Here is a summary of the remaining work planned for this winter and spring 2021:

 - Activation of new streetlights and crosswalk beacon